-All candidates requesting a specific provision must ensure that they have informed their College Examinations Officer of their arrangement.
+All candidates requesting a specific provision must ensure that they have informed their Faculty/School Examinations Officer of their arrangement.

 A Chief Invigilator shall be appointed for each venue and shall have overall responsibility for the venue.
 All Invigilators are answerable to the Chief Invigilator.

 The Chief Invigilator shall be responsible for delegating the respective tasks including allocating the areas of the venue to be observed and looked after.

 The Chief Invigilator (or delegate) shall be responsible for reading out the appropriate announcements at the start of the examination.

 Invigilators shall be available to assist the Chief Invigilator in the task of setting up each venue.
 As this requires great care and attention, it is essential that all Invigilators be punctual and be in the venue not less than thirty minutes before the start of an examination.